Sirvelia-Labs/hikeflow-ui/README.md

             }
         })

 Just like attributes, the different properties in the reactive parts of a HikeFlow component can be redefined from within the HTML.
-The data values can be accessed using the `:` operator after the reactive part's name, and the other directives by using the `-` operator.
+The data values can be accessed using the `:` operator after the reactive part's name, and the other directives by using the `.` operator.

-        <h-example modal:open="true" modal-@click="() => { console.log('closed modal'); }" />
+        <h-example modal:open="true" modal.@click="() => { console.log('closed modal'); }" />

 To ensure a correct reactivity, you can replace a reactive part's data with an AlpineJS data variable defined in an outer scope, and it will change dynamically, following the outer variable changes.